-The typical snake bag is made from breathable fabric.
+Snake bags have been the go-to method of transporting snakes for decades.
+The typical bag is made from breathable fabric.
 Often printed on the fabric is a warning, such as ‘Live Snake Inside.’
-The bag has a drawstring that can be tied shut so the snake can’t escape.
+The bag will have a drawstring that can be tied shut so the snake can’t escape.

-|Snakes feel safe in enclosed spaces.||The bag won’t protect the snake from bumps and bruises.|
+|Snakes feel safe in enclosed spaces||The bag won’t protect the snake from bumps and bruises|

-|Snake bags are less expensive and easy to find online.||The bag won’t protect the snake from the elements, and they could get too hot or too cold.|
+|Snake bags are less expensive and easy to find online||The bag won’t protect the snake from getting too hot or too cold|

-|Snake bags are easy to use, especially if you have a snake hook too.||You can’t see how the snake is doing without opening the bag.|
+|Snake bags are easy to use, especially if you have a snake hook||You can’t see how the snake is doing without opening the bag|

-|If the snake goes to the toilet, it will make a big mess.|
+|If the snake goes to the toilet, it will make a real mess|

 You could also consider using a plastic tub.
 A small plastic container would be fine for this purpose.
 The snake sits inside as it sits inside its enclosure.

-|You can check on your snake to see if they’re happy (if the tub is see-through||If the snake can see all around, it may feel vulnerable and get defensive.|
+|You can check on your snake to see if it’s happy if the tub is see-through||If the snake can see all around, it may feel vulnerable and get defensive|

-|You can put things in the tub with them, e.g., substrate.||The lid of the tub may not be as secure as you think, and the snake could get out.|
+|You can put things in the tub with the snake, such as a substrate||The lid on the tub may not be as secure as you think, and the snake could get out.|

-|Plastic tubs retain temperature and humidity (although this could be a bad thing if the snake gets too hot).||Large tubs are more expensive than a snake bag.|
+|Plastic retains heat and humidity||Large tubs are more expensive than a snake bag.|

-|You can find a portable terrarium of the exact correct size.||A terrarium is larger than a tub or a bag, so it may be awkward to carry.|
+|You can find a portable terrarium that’s the right size||A terrarium is larger than a tub or bag, so it may be hard to carry|

-|The terrarium can be adjusted to meet the snake’s needs, i.e., with humidity and temperature.||Some terraria don’t come with secure, fastening lids.
-The snake could get loose if you aren’t careful.|
+|The terrarium can be adjusted to meet the snake’s needs, i.e. with humidity and temperature.||Some terraria don’t come with secure, fastening lids.
+The snake could get loose|

-|If you provide enrichment inside their portable enclosure, they will feel safe and secure.|
+|If you provide enrichment inside the enclosure, it will feel safe and secure.|

-|You can see through the clear plastic of the sides so that you can keep an eye on the snake and their temperature.|
+|You can see through the clear plastic sides so that you can keep an eye on the snake and its temperature|

-Snake Shift Box for Traveling
+Snake Shift Box

 Shift boxes are custom-made by breeders and owners.
 They’re usually made by people who own venomous snakes.
 They prioritize safety, both when getting the snake in the box, and when traveling.

-|The emphasis of a shift box is on safety, of both you and your snake.||You can’t buy shift boxes from online stores.|
+|The emphasis of a shift box is on safety||You can’t buy shift boxes at online stores.|

 |A shift box can be customized||To get a shift box you need to make it yourself, or contact a snake owner/breeder.
 The quality may be lower than if a manufacturer made it.|

 How to Transport a Snake